 The information disclosed will help the buyer to make an informed decision as to whether to purchase the property and on what terms.
-If selling a home, it is important that you comply with these requirements, as failure to do so will allow the buyer to sue you if he or she discovers defects that you knew of but didn't disclose.
+It is important to comply with these requirements, as failure to do so will allow the buyer to sue you if upon discovering any defects that you knew of but didn't disclose.

-A seller in Arizona is required by law to disclose important (material) information about the property that the seller actually and personally knows of, and that affects the value and desirability of the property.
+A seller in Arizona is required by law to disclose material information about the property that the seller actually and personally knows of, and that affects the value and desirability of the property.

 (See Ariz.
 Rev. Stat. § 32-2156.)

-If the buyer asks, however, it is important that you do not lie to or make misleading statements about the matters above.
+But what if the buyer asks about these?
+It's important that you do not lie or make misleading statements about these matters.
 Instead, either answer honestly or indicate that you will not answer because you are not required to do so by law.

-The standard Arizona Association of Realtors contract requires a seller to deliver the disclosure statement to the buyer within five days of accepting the buyer's offer.
-It is customary, and general good practice, however, to provide the disclosure statement early on, for example, at open houses or when showing the property to prospective buyers.
+The standard Arizona Association of Realtors contract requires a seller to deliver the disclosure statement to the buyer within three days of accepting the buyer's offer.
+It is customary and good practice, however, to provide or offer the disclosure statement early on, for example when showing the property to prospective buyers.

 The disclosure statement is divided into the following six sections: